Thanksgiving (United States): Giving thanks and religious activity

-Penitence and prayer
+Many houses of worship offer worship services and events on Thanksgiving themes the weekend before, the day of, or the weekend after Thanksgiving.
 Thanksgiving is included in the Revised Common Lectionary, which provides scriptures for Thanksgiving services.
 It is the last entry on the liturgical calendar before the start of Advent the following Sunday.

 Charity

 The poor are often provided with food at Thanksgiving time.
 Most communities have annual food drives that collect non-perishable packaged and canned foods, and corporations sponsor charitable distributions of staple foods and Thanksgiving dinners.
-The Salvation Army enlists volunteers to serve Thanksgiving dinners to hundreds of people in different locales.
-Additionally, pegged to be five days after Thanksgiving is Giving Tuesday, a celebration of charitable giving.
+The Salvation Army enlists volunteers to serve Thanksgiving dinners to hundreds of people in different locales; the Salvation Army also uses Thanksgiving as the day it launches its annual kettle campaign, with the launch coinciding with a nationally televised concert.
+The United Way also launches its Live United campaign on Thanksgiving.)
+Additionally, five days after Thanksgiving is Giving Tuesday, a celebration of charitable giving.

 Parades

 Since 1924, in New York City, the Macy's Thanksgiving Day Parade is held annually every Thanksgiving Day from the Upper West Side of Manhattan to Macy's flagship store in Herald Square, and televised nationally by NBC.
 The parade features parade floats with specific themes, performances from Broadway musicals, large balloons of cartoon characters, TV personalities, and high school marching bands.
-The float that traditionally ends the Macy's Parade is the Santa Claus float, the arrival of which is an unofficial sign of the beginning of the Christmas season.
+The float that traditionally ends the Macy's Parade is the Santa Claus float, the arrival of which is an unofficial sign of the beginning of the Christmas shopping season.
 It is billed as the world's largest parade.

 The oldest Thanksgiving Day parade is Philadelphia's Thanksgiving Day Parade, which launched in 1920.
 Philadelphia's parade was long associated with Gimbels, a prominent Macy's rival, until that store closed in 1986.

 Founded in 1924, the same year as the Macy's parade, America's Thanksgiving Parade in Detroit is one of the largest parades in the country.
 The parade runs from Midtown to Downtown Detroit and precedes the annual Detroit Lions Thanksgiving football game.
 The parade includes large balloons, marching bands, and various celebrity guests much like the Macy's parade and is nationally televised on various affiliate stations.
 The Mayor of Detroit closes the parade by giving Santa Claus a key to the city.

 There are Thanksgiving parades in many other cities, including: